 Recoverable Damages from Fatal Accidents in Monmouth County

 The wrongful death act specifically permits damages for the economic losses and pecuniary losses that a family will suffer after the individual passes away.
 Compensation from a wrongful death lawsuit can include medical and funeral bills, the cost of future economic support that would have been provided to the deceased person’s dependents if the deceased had lived to their full life expectancy, and loss of consortium with the person who passed away.

 A jury may award damages for the loss of guidance advice and or counsel that the decedent may have provided to his or her family in the course of either personal or business decisions.
 Additionally, any lost income or lost earning potential of the decedent is recoverable in a Monmouth County wrongful death lawsuit.
 Lost future earnings are often an area of a wrongful death case that is disputed between the two parties.
 In considering future earnings, the jury can obviously consider the earnings of the decedent at the time of his or her death.
-However, the jury may also consider the individual’s potential future earnings taking into account promotions and or raises throughout the individual’s career.
-Additionally, the jury can consider the time in which the decedent would have likely continued working.
-Often times, both the plaintiff and the defendant will hire expert economists to testify about the future earnings of the decedent.
+However, the jury may also consider the individual’s potential future earnings, taking into account promotions and/or raises throughout the individual’s career.
+The jury can also consider the time during which the decedent would have likely continued working.
+Often, both the plaintiff and the defendant will hire expert economists to testify about the future earnings of the decedent.

 Depending on the circumstances of your loved one’s fatal accident, you may be able to obtain compensation with a survival action.
 The New Jersey survival act is outlined in N.J.S.A.
 2A:15-3.
 A survival action is the type of action that allows for compensation to be paid to the victim’s family for any type of pain and suffering that occurred between the negligent act and the time of death.
 The survival action takes into account any minute, hour, day or year that the victim suffered before death.
 This action allows the jury to consider both the physical and emotional pain of the decedent before they passed away.